youssefahmed5491/Risk-Game/Risk Game/README.md

 This is a game of conquer and strategy in which the player need to claim all the available territories to win

-This game has to mapps Egypt and America
+This game has 2 maps Egypt and America

 Player 1 can be a human or an AI while player 2 can only be an AI